 - Delivery of new footbridge over the River Teith.
-This is the critical piece of infrastructure that unlocks the whole site and provides most public benefit. - Upgrade paths between Geisher Road and new footbridge, and review if any improvements need to be made to Geisher Road to enhance pedestrian and cycling experience along this stretch of road.
+This is the critical piece of infrastructure that unlocks the whole site and provides most public benefit.
+Further feasibility work is required to determine the preferred route. - If the bridge is located at the end of Geisher Road, upgrade paths between Geisher Road and new footbridge, and review if any improvements need to be made to Geisher Road to enhance pedestrian and cycling experience along this stretch of road.

-- Upgrade existing and form new paths to south bank of River Teith, to provide an accessible walking route between the existing and new footbridge, and up to the McLaren Campus and into development sites in Callander South. - Complete spine road and footpath to create vehicular and pedestrian linkage from new bridge and development sites to the A81 and beyond. - Complete upgrade to existing and all new paths in masterplan area not prioritised higher on this list. - Form new community growing space in Callander South. - Plant new landscape buffers to screen development sites from approach from A81 south. - Form new high quality natural play areas, indicative locations shown on masterplan drawings.
+- Upgrade existing and form new paths south of the River Teith, to provide an accessible walking route between the existing and new footbridge, and up to the McLaren Campus and into development sites in Callander South. - Complete spine road and footpath to create vehicular and pedestrian linkage from new bridge and development sites to the A81 and beyond. - Complete upgrade to existing and all new paths in masterplan area not prioritised higher on this list. - Form new community growing space in Callander South. - Plant new landscape buffers to screen development sites from approach from A81 south. - Form new high quality natural play areas, indicative locations shown on masterplan drawings.